 Anne maintained the ceiling height for added drama.
 "I chose a crisp bright white paint color to set the stage for a modern moment that is also inviting and airy," she said.
 "The true jewelry of the store are the brass details I added throughout.
 Brass adds that subtle touch of glamour without being too invasive."

 The biggest challenge was the floor plan.
-"Creating dressing rooms and a stock room that were large enough yet didn't cramp the retail space was interesting," she said.
-"Although the ceilings were high and the space felt large, the square footage (1160 feet) wasn't that much to work with," she said.
+"Creating dressing rooms and a stockroom that were large enough yet didn't cramp the retail space was interesting," she said.
+"Although the ceilings were high and the space felt large, the square footage (1160 feet, to be exact) wasn't that much to work with," she said.
 "Especially when you consider the storage room, dressing rooms, and everything else that needed to be ADA compliant.
 My client needed retail space, and capitalizing on that was the biggest challenge."

 While she clearly has a love of neutrals, Anne's passion and inspiration lies in nature.
 "I wouldn't say my style is contemporary, traditional, or transitional; I hate to put myself in a category," she said.
 "But I love interiors that feel luxurious, fluid, and layered.
 I enjoy mixing unexpected materials and textures.
 I could never create a space that didn't have some organic element.
 In nature, I find my greatest inspiration."